vkhazin/elasticsearch-2d-courseware/content/chapter-01/Terminology-1.md

 * Node can be configured as master-eligible, data, client, tribe, or left default: master-eligible and data node
 * Index is a collection of documents and equivalent of Rdbms (Relational Database Management System) database or schema
 * Type is a collection of documents of a specific type inside index, a loose equivalent of table in Rdbms
 * Document is a basic unit of operation for indexing, replications, and searching.
 An approximate equivalent of a row/record in Rdbms.
-Document can be searched for in an index, but when being indexed must be assigned to a type
+* Document is stored in an index's shard and is associated with a type